Does Ironclad work for scaling businesses?

 Ironclad is a great product built around Microsoft Word.
 But do Ironclad's multi-tool workflows create unncessary friction for parties, and would an all-in-one platform make your contract process more efficient?

-This page explores the features, limitations and pricing of Ironclad in comparison to Juro’s all-in-one contract collaboration platform.
+This page explores the features, limitations and pricing of Ironclad in comparison to Juro’s AI contract collaboration platform.

 Ironclad often works with enterprise companies, but it's less popular among scaling, mid-market teams given the cost of the platform and its lack of flexibility, among other things.
 Let's run through a few limitations of Ironclad that businesses like yours should consider before investing.